 And so coaches enable their players to remain their players by forgiving arrests, or attempting to rehabilitate them, until they absolutely cannot do so anymore.
 Meyer is among the most forgiving coaches in football, sure, but Meyer's the only coach I know of who has a death like that of Avery Atkins on his soul.
 Not every person that makes bad choices and runs into trouble will be consumed by it in the way that Atkins was, but no coach wants a former player to meet the end Atkins did.

 Meyer didn't want that for Hernandez, certainly, nor did he want what Hernandez faces now.
 And so he tried what he could, taking him in and reading the Bible with him.
 Meyer and his assistant coaches helped make Hernandez a better football player, and tried to make him a better person.
 In the most positive sense, yes, that's enabling: It's kind-hearted and noble-minded effort to help someone, to enable that person to do more and better.
-But if that's enabling, coaches do it all the time trying to give their players the tools to get better at football, and often trying to give them tools and reasons to be better at life².
+But if that's enabling, coaches do it all the time, by trying to give their players the tools to get better at football, and often trying to give them tools and reasons to be better at life².

 But coaches don't enable players to become criminals; the players are adults, and do that on their own.
 Coaches aren't going out on a Saturday night and punching a bouncer, and coaches aren't smoking weed and failing drug tests, and coaches aren't ignoring counseling or making the same mistakes twice.
 It's Aaron Hernandez, not Urban Meyer nor Jeremy Foley nor the Florida Gators nor the University of Florida, that will stand trial on a charge of murder in the Commonwealth of Massachusetts.
 And he will do so as a consequence of his actions, and because his actions were not in keeping with what the law allows in any civilized society, not because he failed drug tests or got arrested at 17, or because Urban Meyer didn't kick him off a team for smoking weed.

 Blaming a coach for a player's arrest is and always has been sort of silly: Players who can be trusted with performing the rigorous duties of big-time college football can be trusted with the responsibilities of early adulthood, especially if those responsibilities boil down to "Don't commit crimes."
-A player being arrested, to my mind, is as much a coach's "fault"³ as me having been arrested as a freshman or sophomore would have been my father's fault; arguing the opposite infantilizes and exculpates adults, and I'd strenuously that being arrested would have been my fault, even then.
+A player being arrested, to my mind, is as much a coach's "fault"³ as me having been arrested as a freshman or sophomore would have been my father's fault; arguing the opposite infantilizes and exculpates adults, and I'd strenuously argue that being arrested would have been my fault, even then.

 I understand the temptation, when confronted with tragedies like the death of a young man, to rationalize, and look for patterns, and assign blame.
 And I get that a large number of arrests of football players under a coach's supervision requires columns that point fingers and reporting that plays up mischief.
 But beneath those headlines are young men who are usually far better at football than they are at life, and whose means of getting through life frequently require deepening their understanding of football at the expense of learning about life.
-And most of the mistakes they make off the field are not nearly as serious as the grave error Hernandez allegedly made, and not far removed from the mistakes that people in their age group make.
+And most of the mistakes they make off the field are not nearly as serious as the grave error Hernandez allegedly made, and not far removed from the mistakes that other people in their age group make without making the news.

 I'm not arguing that we should excuse crimes committed by college football players as youthful indiscretions, or exonerate coaches as custodians of what happens between lines on a field and nothing else.
 But I am arguing that we have to deal with shades of gray, and middle grounds, just like those players and coaches do.